 Connection to Local Food Systems

-Connect students to their local food systems through farm field trips
+Connecting students to their local food system through farm field trips